 M.A.
 Clarke vs Manila Candy Co.

-Since 1905, Clarke has been producing and selling candies in islands of the Philippines.
+Since 1905, M.A.
+Clarke has been producing and selling candies within the islands of the Philippines.
 His trademark has always been an image of a rooster or locally known as “manok” (Manoc).
 Thus, his candies have been known as “Manok candies”.
-He had the trademark registered in November 2011.
+He had the trademark registered in November 1911.
 Later, two of his men left his employ and they established a company of their own which was also geared to manufacture candies, the company was called Manila Candy.
 For their trademark, they chose to use the image of two roosters which are in a fighting position.
-In June 1912, Clarke sued Manila Candy.
+In June 1912, Clarke sued Manila Candy for unfair competition.

 ISSUE: Whether or not Manila Candy is guilty of unfair competition.